Padua: Culture

 Padua has long been acclaimed for its university, founded in 1222.
 Under the rule of Venice the university was governed by a board of three patricians, called the Riformatori dello Studio di Padova.
-The list of notable professors and alumni is long, containing, among others, the names of Bembo, Sperone Speroni, the anatomist Vesalius, Copernicus, Fallopius, Fabrizio d'Acquapendente, Galileo Galilei, William Harvey, Pietro Pomponazzi, Reginald, later Cardinal Pole, Scaliger, Tasso and Jan Zamoyski.
+The list of notable professors and alumni is long, containing, among others, the names of Bembo, Sperone Speroni, the anatomist Vesalius, Copernicus, Fallopius, Fabrizio d'Acquapendente, Galileo Galilei, William Harvey, Pietro Pomponazzi, Reginald, later Cardinal Pole, Scaliger, Tasso, and Jan Zamoyski.
 It is also where, in 1678, Elena Lucrezia Cornaro Piscopia became the first woman in the world to graduate from university.
 The university hosts the oldest anatomy theatre, built in 1594.

 The university also hosts the oldest botanical garden (1545) in the world.
 The botanical garden Orto Botanico di Padova was founded as the garden of curative herbs attached to the University's faculty of medicine.
-The Senate of the Venetian republic decided that knowledge of herbal remedies would reduces errors made by pharmacists, so the garden was built.
+The Senate of the Venetian republic decided that knowledge of herbal remedies would reduce errors made by pharmacists, so the garden was built.
 Over time, the Venetian republic funded field trips that gathered plants from all over the world, making it an important place for the introduction of many exotic plants.
 It still contains an important collection of rare plants.

 The place of Padua in the history of art is nearly as important as its place in the history of learning.
-The presence of the university attracted many distinguished artists, such as Giotto, Fra Filippo Lippi and Donatello; and for native art there was the school of Francesco Squarcione, whence issued Mantegna.

-Francesco Petrarca (commonly anglicized as Petrarch, 20 July 1304 – 19 July 1374), a scholar, poet of the Italian Renaissance, and one of the earliest humanists, was Canonico at the Padua Cathedral (Duomo), invited by Francesco I da Carrara, lord of Padua.
+The presence of the university attracted many distinguished artists, such as Giotto, Fra Filippo Lippi, and Donatello; and for native art there was the school of Francesco Squarcione, whence issued Mantegna.
+Francesco Petrarca (commonly anglicized as Petrarch), a scholar, poet of the Italian Renaissance, and one of the earliest humanists, was Canonico at the Padua Cathedral (Duomo), invited by Francesco I da Carrara, lord of Padua.
 Petrarca lived in the canonical house via Dietro Duomo 26/28 in 1349 which remained his property until 1374.
 His house in Padua was a stopover for numerous historical figures, such as the Carrara princes and Giovanni Boccaccio.